EthanHWBear/robogers/README.md

 Expected Output: "43"

 Test 4: "It should identify strings "3", "2" , and "1" in user inputted array."
 Code:
 Expected Output:

 Test 5: "It should replace string "3" with "Won't you be my neighbor?"
-Code:
+Code: submit ("3")
-Expected Output:
+Expected Output: userArray ["Won't you be my neighbor?"...]

 Test 6: "It should replace the string "2" with "Boop!"
-Code:
+Code: submit ("2"...)
-Expected Output:
+Expected Output: userArray ["Boop!"...]

 Test 7: "It should replace the string "1" with "Beep!"
-Code:
+Code: submit ("1")
-Expected Output:
+Expected Output: userArray ["Boop!"...]

 Test 8: "It should show new array with replacements to the user after clicking the 'Submit' button."
 Code: